Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 Children have unique physiology, including different body composition, circulation, and kidney function.
 Protocols are adjusted to ensure safe contrast dosing, optimal enhancement, and minimal risk while achieving high-quality diagnostic images.

-How is IV contrast dose determined for children?
+How is the IV contrast dose determined for children?

 Pediatric IV contrast is weight-based, ensuring precise dosing that provides adequate imaging enhancement while minimizing risk.
 Dose calculations account for total blood volume, circulation rates, and renal function.